+VII.
 Additional Definitions

-Affiliated PHS Investigator: Any person other than a Faculty or Staff member, who serves as project director or principal Investigator or who, regardless of title or position, is responsible for the design, conduct or reporting of research funded by the Public Health Service and conducted by the University.
-Affiliated PHS Investigator may include, for example, a collaborator or consultant.
+A. Affiliated PHS Investigator: Any person other than a Faculty or Staff member, who serves as project director or principal Investigator or who, regardless of title or position, is responsible for the design, conduct or reporting distinctional design and the standard of the service of the design of the service of the design of the service of the se

-Mitigation Report: Report submitted to the entity funding the PHS-Funded Research after a Retrospective Review.
-The Mitigation Report will include: the key elements noted in the Retrospective Review, a description of the impact of the bias on the research and a description of the actions taken or planned to mitigate the effect of the bias.

-PHS Financial Conflict of Interest: A set of circumstances in which a Financial Interest of a PHS Investigator could directly and significantly affect the design, conduct or reporting of PHS-Funded Research.

-Retrospective Review: Review of PHS-Funded Research when non-compliance has been found.
-Documentation of a Retrospective Review will include: the number and title of the research project; the names of the project director or lead PHS Investigator and the PHS Investigator with the Conflict of Interest; the name of the entity with which the PHS Investigator has the Conflict of Interest; the reason for the Retrospective Review; detailed methodology of how the Retrospective Review was conducted; and the findings and conclusions of the Retrospective Review.

-Subrecipient PHS Investigator: Any person responsible for the design, conduct or reporting of research funded by the Public Health Service and conducted by the University through a PHS Subrecipient.
+- Service and conducted by the University.
+Affiliated PHS Investigator may include, for example, a collaborator or consultant. - B. Mitigation Report: Report submitted to the entity funding the PHS-Funded Research after a Retrospective Review.
+The Mitigation Report will include: the key elements noted in the Retrospective Review, a description of the impact of the bias on the research and a description of the actions taken or planned to mitigate the effect of the bias. - C. PHS Financial Conflict of Interest: A set of circumstances in which a Financial Interest of a PHS Investigator could directly and significantly affect the design, conduct or reporting of PHS-Funded Research. - D. Retrospective Review: Review of PHS-Funded Research when non-compliance has been found.
+Documentation of a Retrospective Review will include: the number and title of the research project; the names of the project director or lead PHS Investigator and the PHS Investigator with the Conflict of Interest; the name of the entity with which the PHS Investigator has the Conflict of Interest; the reason for the Retrospective Review; detailed methodology of how the Retrospective Review was conducted; and the findings and conclusions of the Retrospective Review. - E. Subrecipient PHS Investigator: Any person responsible for the design, conduct or reporting of research funded by the Public Health Service and conducted by the University through a PHS Subrecipient.

-PART B POLICY OF TULANE UNIVERSITY ON CONFLICTS OF COMMITMENT AND INTEREST

-MEMBERS OF THE TULANE UNIVERSITY MEDICAL GROUPAND HEALTH CARE PROVIDERS
+PART B POLICY OF TULANE UNIVERSITY ON CONFLICTS OF COMMITMENT AND INTEREST MEMBERS OF THE TULANE UNIVERSITY MEDICAL GROUP AND HEALTH CARE PROVIDERS